Merchant card acceptance

 Account maintenance

-Changes to any offered use cases, lines of business, ownership changes, method of card acceptance, bankruptcy, liquidation, etc., must be communicated immediately.
+The above list is not exhaustive.
+Any changes must be communicated immediately.
 Failure to do so may result in chargebacks, network violations, risk issues, and potentially termination of your processing services.

 Card network monitoring